The biggest challenge is how to play Offense and not Defense.

 - You own more.
 This means fewer co-investors, and less social proof.

 - You invest earlier.
 This way you can own more for less.
 But it also means you have to take more write-offs, usually.
 Or.

 - You invest later, but you put a lot more money in to own more.
 This can be scary.

 - You find the great deals before they are obvious.
 This can mean before the traction and before other social proof.

-Most new VCs in some ways play defense.
+Most new VCs, in some ways, play defense.
 I did.
 I bought less than I could.
 I did some bets based on traction.
-They played out well as initial cohort.
+They played out well as an initial cohort.

 But if I’d played more offense, they would have done even better.